 Keep in mind that sometimes, there’s no need to prepare all kinds of wireframes.
 Just choose the type you need depending on the complexity of your app.

-5 reasons why creating wireframes is worth it
+5 reasons why creating wireframes is worth the effort

 1. You save time and money because it’s easier to create and edit wireframes than a prototype.